hxtree/galaxyops/services/dialogue-service/README.md

 # @cats-cradle/dialogue-service

 This services manages the dialogue for the game.
 Dialogue files are stored in Ink format.
-This allows for conditional choices between messages and for tags to be passed to game engine.
+The Ink format allows for conditional choices between messages and for tags to be passed to game engine.

 Ink tags can be used for actorId, actorExpression/actorSprite, or other meta data.